letsjump/workday-helper-php/README.md

 ----|-------|----------
 date| date in Y-m-d format | yes event | a string representing the name of the closing | yes options | a string or an array passed as is to the holiday calendar.
-It may contain informations such as event_id, user_id, html attributes, etc..
+It may contain information such as event_id, user_id, html attributes, etc..
 Please remember that data are passed as they are so, to prevent malicious injection attacks, consider the use of a string purifier function | no

 __example__